-Mount Upward And Outward
+Mount the Curtains Upward and Outward

 In order for curtains to work best with your plantation shutters, you will want to use a curtain rod that is long enough to allow for pushing the curtains all the way to the side to open the shutters.
 In addition, design best practices say to mount your curtain rod well above the window frame.
 Mounting a rod closer to the ceiling will actually make your windows appear taller than they really are, adding visual height to your room.

 Many interior designers go by the rule of thumb of mounting the curtain rod at a minimum six inches to the side and at least six inches above the window frame.
 Some people mount the rod just below the ceiling, drawing the eye up as high as possible in the room.